WE’RE HIRING!

 Vulnerability can be scary, but I’m here to help you through that uncertainty.

-Hailey Ruegsegger is a Licensed Associate Professional Counselor with 3 years of experience supporting individuals with substance use disorders and co-occurring mental health diagnoses.
+Hailey Ruegsegger is a Licensed Professional Counselor with 3 years of experience supporting individuals with substance use disorders and co-occurring mental health diagnoses.
 She works with clients navigating depression, anxiety, trauma, school or work stress, and has specific experience with veterans and first responders facing PTSD, depression, and insomnia.

 Hailey earned her Master’s in Counseling Psychology from Delaware Valley University.
 She uses an eclectic mix of logotherapy, cognitive behavioral therapy, solution-focused therapy, and somatic practices to help clients identify personal goals, build insight, and strengthen coping skills.